cybits/cybot/README.md

 * the subject of much debate and controversy
 * runs on any hardware that runs python 2.7
 * fresh, new talent in the bot world

+For extensive help, all you have to do is type '.cybhelp' in the channel!